 The World Didn’t End: 25 Years Later

-This month, we “celebrate” the 25th anniversary of the largest single day decline in stock prices.
+Today, we “celebrate” the 25th anniversary of the largest single day decline in stock prices.
 Yes…celebrate!
 But why?

 On October 19, 1987, market prices fell almost 25%.
 Yes, you read that correctly.
 25%!